 2. Moisturizing Ability

-The reason a beard will look good is due in part to the natural oils present in the hair that keeps it looking great and easily manageable.
+The reason a beard looks good is due to the natural oils present in the hairs that keep it looking great and easily manageable.

-Washing the beard strips it of those oils, so you need to incorporate moisturizers that are not harsh on the hair and leave in some of the oils.
+Washing the beard strips it of those oils, so you need to incorporate facial hair moisturizers that are not harsh on the hair and leave in some of the oils.